 It is notable that the 200D has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Kodak AZ901 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D: